growmedevelopment/Dev-documentations/RunCloud/Scripts/check_removed_backup_apps/documentation.md

 # 🧰 RunCloud & Vultr Backup Folder Verification Script

-This script verifies whether all existing RunCloud applications have corresponding backup folders in your Vultr Object Storage bucket.
+This script verifies whether all existing **RunCloud applications** have corresponding **backup folders** in your **Vultr Object Storage** bucket, and vice versa.

 ---

 ## 📦 Purpose

-- Fetch all web applications from all RunCloud servers.
+- Retrieve all web applications from all RunCloud servers (with pagination support).
-- List all top-level folders in the Vultr bucket (`runcloud-app-backups`).
+- List all top-level folders from the Vultr bucket (`runcloud-app-backups`).
-- Compare folder names to app names.
+- Compare the list of app names with the list of folders.
-- Print any unmatched folders to the terminal.
+- Identify:
+  - Orphaned folders (no corresponding app)
+  - Apps missing backups (no corresponding folder)

 ---